rjorton/OIE2023/README.md

 	* **-Q 0** = minimum base quality, 0 essentially means all the data
 2. ivar [consensus](https://andersen-lab.github.io/ivar/html/manualpage.html) - this calls the consensus - the output of the samtools mpileup command is piped '|' directly into ivar
 	* -p S1 = prefix with which to name the output file
 	* -t 0.4 = the minimum frequency threshold that a base must match to be used in calling the consensus base at a position.
 In this case, an ambiguity code will be used if more than one base is > 40% (0.4).
-See [ivar manual]
+See [iVar manual](https://andersen-lab.github.io/ivar/html/manualpage.html)

-By default, ivar consensus uses a minimum depth (-m) of 10 and a minimum base quality (-q) of 20 to call the consensus; these defaults can be changed by using the appropriate arguments.
+By default, iVar consensus uses a minimum depth (-m) of 10 and a minimum base quality (-q) of 20 to call the consensus; these defaults can be changed by using the appropriate arguments.
 If a genome position has a depth less than the minimum, an 'N' base will be used in the consensus sequence by default.

-ivar will output some basic statistics to the screen such as:
+iVar will output some basic statistics to the screen such as:

 ```
 #DO NOT ENTER THIS - IT IS AN EXAMPLE OF AN IVAR OUTPUT:
+Minimum Quality: 20
+Threshold: 0.4
+Minimum depth: 10
+Regions with depth less than minimum depth covered by: N
+[mpileup] 1 samples in 1 input files
+[mpileup] Max depth set to maximum value (2147483647)
 Reference length: 29903
-Positions with 0 depth: 121
+Positions with 0 depth: 0
-Positions with depth below 10: 121
+Positions with depth below 10: 4
 ```

 and when it has finished (and your prompt returns) you should see our consensus sequence (S1.fa) in the directory: